 - Asset must continue to follow any applicable custom mesh requirements, such as best practices on watertightness, textures, and polycount budgets.

 See Creating Layered Models for a basic guide on applying these requirements on a reference asset in Blender.
-Once the .fbx file is exported, see Converting Models to Layered Accessories for instructions on importing and creating an accessory from your model.
+Once the .fbx file is exported, see Accessory Fitting Tool for instructions on creating an accessory from your model.

 The following .fbx, .blend, and .ma files project files are available to use as templates or as reference: